E.W. Grove Henry County High School: History

 Grove High School's first football team, the Chill Tonics, were coached by co-principal Dr. Clovis Chappell.
 Their uniforms were provided by E. W. Grove and Barton Field was donated by Col. O. C. Barton.

 The first graduates of Grove High School were Louise Johnsonius and Fern Madole.
 They were awarded their diplomas on a Sunday night in 1908 at a tent revival held in Paris by Rev. Lynn Broughton.

 By 1910, the school was reported to have 150 pupils.
 About $15,000 had been raised by that time with the interest of building a dormitory for girls.
 Cavitt Hall, a two-story and basement dormitory was completed by the summer of 1910 with contributions from E. W. Grove, Col. and Mrs. O. C. Barton, J. C. Rainey, A. H. Lankford and other citizens of Henry County.
 It was named for the family of Mrs. Barton.
 In 1924, it was converted to a home economics department and the basement continued to be used as a cafeteria until 1949.

 In 1912, E. W. Grove began sending a regular payment of $150 to the principal with instructions that it be used to purchase fruit for the students.
 When the principal instead used it to improve the road leading up to the school, Grove stopped the payment.

 Dudley M. Clements, a popular Grove teacher and County Demonstration Agent for Henry County, established the nation's first vocational agricultural program in 1917 under the Smith-Hughes Act.
 In 1919, he was appointed State Superintendent of Vocational Agriculture.

 When Grove died in January 1927, his estate settled with the school's board of trust to make a final payment of $81,000 and terminate any regular monies paid as part of his original endowment.

 Edwin Wiley Grove, Jr. took great interest in the school where his father left off.
 In 1931, he expressed the desire to memorialize his father by erecting several new buildings for manual training and commercial departments.
 His stipulation was that the county maintain the school as a "first class grade school."
 The county court minutes addressing this proposal estimate maintenance between $3,000 and $4,000 per year and, despite the bad economic condition of the county at the time, the proposal was accepted.
-Other contributions were made by Grove for beautification of the campus and for the endeavors of the Parent Teacher Association.
+Grove made other contributions for the beautification of the campus and for the endeavors of the Parent Teacher Association.
 After the death of E. W. Grove, Jr. in May 1934, a building was completed in 1937 designed as a gymnasium with rooms for manual training and commercial shops.
 Funds and labor were furnished by the Federal Emergency Administration of Public Works.